Georgia Drug DUI Attorney

 Fighting to Avoid Criminal and Driver’s License Penalties

-If you have been charged with driving under the influence of drugs (DUI drugs) in Georgia, you could be facing serious criminal penalties, as well as suspension of your driver’s license.
+If you are facing charges of driving under the influence of drugs (DUI drugs) in Georgia, you could be facing serious criminal penalties, as well as suspension of your driver’s license.
 You have a right to a defense against these charges, and an experienced attorney can help.

 I am George McCranie IV, an experienced Coffee County drug DUI lawyer serving clients throughout southeast Georgia.
 I understand what the prosecutors need to prove in order to convict you of DUI drugs, and I am prepared to hold them accountable in court if necessary.